a-karma/Bogor_Workshop/DAY_3/Session3.md

 ### Questions:
 - when you consider the region of origin for each individual, do you think there is evidence of geographic clustering?
 - what is the difference between the tree with and without the outgroup?
+- which population of babirusa are most distinct?

 ### 3. Visualising the PCA analysis
 Next we will look at the results of the PCA using RStudio.